dwt/fluent/Readme.md

 How's that for reading and writing if all the imports are inlined?
 Oh, and of course everything imported via `lib` comes already pre-wrapped, so your code becomes even shorter.

-More formally: The `lib` object, which is a wrapper around the python import machinery, allows to import anything that is accessible by import to be imported as an expression for inline use.
+More formally: The `lib` object, which is a wrapper around the Python import machinery, allows to import anything that is accessible by import to be imported as an expression for inline use.

 So instead of